COVID-19 shipping update (May 19):

 This method of application, unlike more diffuse cologne, is of a discrete and personal nature, whereby you are directly immersed in your own private scent story, unless you allow another to share this olfactory intimacy.
 It is also interesting to layer the different forms of scent by applying both cologne and cream perfume.
 This will tend to have a deepening and enriching effect, creating both a multi-layered, aromatic aura about your person for others to sense your presence and also a more clandestine scent arena in which you can personally revel.
 After all, we use perfume primarily to please, uplift and heal ourselves and everything else positive that occurs is a bonus corollary of this.

-Why does Tinderbox use eco pumps?
+Why does Tinderbox use eco pumps for their skin creams?
 Are they recyclable?

 Tinderbox Eco Pumps protect their contents – a ‘live’, botanical product - by providing an airtight seal during manufacture.
 When using the product for the first time, expect to take several pumps to draw the product up and out.
 We have selected this container because it releases every last drop of cream, prolongs the life of the preservative-free ingredients and is completely recyclable as it is.